 If you move to a new home because of a new principal workplace, you may be able to deduct your moving expenses whether you are self-employed or an employee.
-But you must meet both the distance test and time test that follow.
+But you must meet both the distance and time tests that follow.

-Members of the Armed Forces may not have to meet these tests.
-See instructions on back.
+Members of the Armed Forces may not have to meet the distance and time tests.
+See instructions on the back.